Advent mulls buying Douglas stake of Mueller - report

-FRANKFURT Aug 14 Private equity investor Advent is considering buying a stake in German books to perfumes retailer Douglas, German paper Frankfurter Allgemeine Zeitung reported on Tuesday, citing financial sources.
+FRANKFURT Private equity investor Advent is considering buying a stake in German books to perfumes retailer Douglas DOHG.DE, German paper Frankfurter Allgemeine Zeitung reported on Tuesday, citing financial sources.

 Advent is close to a deal to buy the 10.81 percent stake of Douglas shareholder Erwin Mueller and additional put options of 15 percent that Mueller allegedly holds, the paper reported.